CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/NET.3.2 Firewall.txt

 Before a firewall is used, it MUST be configured securely.

-A firewall may ONLY be installed and configured ONLY by authorized persons, eg. B. Persons responsible for their own IT operations or contracted service providers.
+A firewall must ONLY be installed and configured ONLY by authorized persons, eg. B. Persons responsible for their own IT operations or contracted service providers.

 All configuration changes MUST be traceable documented (see NET.3.2.A14 * operating documentation *).
 The integrity of the configuration files SHOULD be properly protected.
 Access passwords MUST be stored encrypted.